Oliver-RC/hampers/README.md

  ![Carousel](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/carousel.JPG)

  ### Latest Products
- - A section showcasing 4 of the newest prodcuts available on the site.
+ - A section showcasing 4 of the newest products available on the site.
 These are ranked by created date and will automatically update as new products are added into the database.
  - This will keep returning shoppers interested as they will see new items on the initial landing page.
 It will also bring seasonality into the store as we go through the year.
  - All 4 products can be clicked on taking the shopper to the relevant product detail page.